Norman Arthur

-Lieutenant-General Sir John Norman Stewart Arthur, KCB, CVO (born 6 March 1931) was General Officer Commanding in Scotland.
+Lieutenant-General Sir John Norman Stewart Arthur, KCB, CVO (6 March 1931 – 18 December 2023) was the General Officer Commanding in Scotland.

 Military career

 Educated at Eton College and the Royal Military Academy, Sandhurst, Arthur was commissioned into the Royal Scots Greys in 1951.
 At the 1960 Summer Olympics in Rome he was part of the British equestrian team for the three-day event; he withdrew after the cross-country phase.

-He was appointed Commanding Officer of the Royal Scots Dragoon Guards in 1972 and mentioned in despatches for service in Northern Ireland in 1974 during The Troubles.
+Arthur was appointed Commanding Officer of the Royal Scots Dragoon Guards in 1972 and mentioned in despatches for service in Northern Ireland in 1974 during The Troubles.
 He became Commander of 7th Armoured Brigade in 1976.

-He went on to be General Officer Commanding 3rd Armoured Division in 1980 and Director of Personal Services (Army) in 1983.
+Arthur went on to be General Officer Commanding 3rd Armoured Division in 1980 and Director of Personal Services (Army) in 1983.
 He was given the colonelcy of the Royal Scots Dragoon Guards in 1984, a position he held until 1998.
 He was appointed General Officer Commanding Scotland and Governor of Edinburgh Castle in 1985; he retired in 1988.

 In 1996 he became Lord Lieutenant of the Stewartry of Kirkcudbright, Dumfries and Galloway Region, and held this post until succeeded by Malcolm Ross in March 2006.

-Family
+Personal life and death

 In 1960 he married Theresa Mary Hopkinson; they went on to have two sons (one of whom died) and a daughter.

 He married again in 2012 to Jillian Andrews.

+Arthur died on 18 December 2023, at the age of 92.